centos-sig-configmanagement/documentation/source/testing.md

 # Testing spec files

-Here are the steps we do when we test a spec file
+Here are the steps we do when we test a spec file.

+## Common to all the RPM

 1. We build a Source RPM